Finance MS

 Outcome 5.1: Students will learn how to: measure risk and estimate expected returns; analyze and value fixed income, equity, and derivative securities; use derivative securities in risk management applications; and construct portfolios suitable for various investor characteristics and objectives.

 The Master of Science in Finance degree requires the completion of 30 credits with a cumulative GPA of 3.0 or better in courses taken at SJU.
-Students granted a business administration bachelor’s degree from an AACSB accredited program within 10 years of beginning the MS program normally take 30 semester credits to complete their degree.
 Courses carry three semester credits unless otherwise noted.

-The Master of Science in Finance curriculum offers three career-enriching tracks so you can align your learning with your professional goals.
+The Master of Science in Finance curriculum offers two career-enriching concentrations so you can align your learning with your professional goals:

 Foundation Modules - Business Competency Requirements